Last Updated on August 7, 2020

 Generous splash balsamic vinegar (I used raspberry; check out these flavored vinegars) or try a favorite salad dressing

 Ground Himalayan salt to taste

 Easy-peasy directions: Combine in a bowl and toss to coat.
+Top with chopped scallions or chives if you like.
 Enjoy!

 Other wild rice salad options: